cwen13/cwen13/README.md

 Cody Wenrich

 ## GOAL
-To become a software developer and find a new carrer thorugh wed development.
+To become a software developer and find a new career thorugh web development.
-Currently work as a Project Leader, project management, and need to purse a more creative career
+Currently work as a Project Leader, project management, and compelled to purse a more creative career

 ## INTEREST
 Reading book when there is time.
 I typically read non-fiction.
 I enjoy philiosphy, history, and socialist texts.